ghaerdi/file-organizer/README.md

 ### Description

-Organizer is a Python script for organize the Download directory in Audio, Image, Video and Other, depending of the file extension.
+Organizer is a Python script for organize the Download directory in diferent directories depending of the file extension.
 <hr>

 ### How to use